hoangausway/atomico-xstate/README.md

 Sample subreddits are an array of `frontend`, `reactjs`, `rxjs`.

-**Notes:** It was used minmal CSS styling to focus on the codes' logics.
+**Notes:** It was used minimal CSS styling to focus on the codes' logics.